zoltantamasvajda/openttd-server/README.md

 Using the value `false` will generate a new game on each restart.

-Lastly specifying a filename will load that file (if it exists inside the savegame folder `/root/snap/openttd-server/current/.local/share/openttd/save`).
+Lastly specifying a filename will attempt to load that file (if it exists inside the savegame folder `/root/snap/openttd-server/current/.local/share/openttd/save`).